35 of the most revolutionary inventions that shaped our world

 The invention of the ATM (Automated Teller Machine) is significant to modern banking.
 According to the ATM Industry Association (ATMIA), there are millions of ATMs installed worldwide.

-In 1967, John Shepherd-Barron led the team that came up with a bright idea of a money vending machine, which was implemented by a London bank called Barclays.
-These machines used single-use tokens which had been impregnated with radioactive carbon-14.
+In 1967, John Shepherd-Barron led the team that came up with a bright idea of a money vending machine implemented by a London bank called Barclays.
+These machines used single-use tokens that had been impregnated with radioactive carbon-14.
 The machine detected the radioactive signal and matched it against a personal identification number entered on a keypad.

 Soon, rival cash dispenser systems began to emerge, including one that used a reusable plastic card instead of a radioactive token.
 Dallas Engineer Donald Wetzel is said to have devised the first automated banking machine used in the U.S.

 32. The telephone and mobile phones have shrunk the world